Miyah-chan/PrivacyQuest/PQ3.0.md

 > Leaderboard added for 8v8 warzones.
 Press F6.

-# Important note: In PQ 3.0 the security of secretchat has been highly enhanced and is different from 2.x and 1.x versions thus chat won't work with users of version < 3.0
+# Important note: In PQ 3.0 the security of secretchat has been highly enhanced and is different from 2.x and 1.x versions thus chat won't work with users of version < 3.0.
+This includes that they won't be seen in F3.

 > == Features Visualized below ==